Product image 1, can be opened in a modal.

 Iced Cooling Cup

 Brew 1.5 teaspoons in 8 ounces of full-boil water for 5 minutes.
 Strain.
 Pour over ice immediately.
-The menthol effect intensifies when the tea is cold.
-Keep a pitcher in the fridge and sip throughout the day when you feel overheated.
-The cooling sensation lasts longer than the drink itself.
+The minty cooling note reads sharpest when the tea is cold.
+Keep a pitcher in the fridge and pour a glass through the day.
+The cooling sensation lingers after the last sip.

 Evening Wind-Down Ritual

 Brew 1.5 teaspoons in 8 ounces of full-boil water for 7 minutes.
 Steep with a lid to keep the essential oils in the cup.
-Sip slowly 30 to 60 minutes before bed.
-The holy basil and lemon balm work on the nervous system to quiet mental restlessness.
-The mint cools the body.
-A folk-herbalism practice for restless sleep during hormonal transition.
+Sip slowly in the hour before bed.
+The holy basil and lemon balm bring a soft, herbaceous warmth and the mint stays cool and clean: a quiet, aromatic close to the day.

 Mint Steam Inhalation